EnzoAndree/Tutorial-GM-CRG/README.md

 ## And now what?

 In this point you have an assembly ready, but you have none information of what is encode in the genome.
 For this, you have to annotate your genome, using programs like [Prokka](http://www.vicbioinformatics.com/software.prokka.shtml).
-For this, you probably must install a lot of dependences, just read the [documentation](https://github.com/tseemann/prokka/blob/master/README.md) for a correct installation.
+For this, you probably must install a lot of dependencies, just read the [documentation](https://github.com/tseemann/prokka/blob/master/README.md) for a correct installation.
 When you have Prokka installed in your system, just type this in the terminal:

 	prokka --compliant --centre MYC --locustag MYC spades_assembled/scaffolds.fasta